 There’s one good reason to be reassured of swimming in pools: chlorine

-Amid growing concerns surrounding the coronavirus, which causes the infectious disease COVID-19, many myths—like taking a hot bath can prevent the disease or the virus can be transferred through mosquito bites—seem to prop up on our social media feeds on a regular basis.
+Amid growing concerns surrounding the novel coronavirus, which causes COVID-19, many myths—like taking a hot bath can prevent the disease or that the virus can be transferred through mosquito bites—seem to pop up on our social media feeds on a regular basis.

 “It’s not the pool water that might expose you to the virus, but maybe the door handles and other objects that people are having a lot of contact with,” notes the University of Central Florida.

-There’s one good reason to be reassured of swimming in pools: chlorine.
+There’s one other good reason to be reassured of swimming in pools: chlorine.

 However, it should be noted that swimming pools are chlorinated accordingly to “inactivate” the COVID-19 virus—a type of “enveloped” virus that is easier to kill compared with non-enveloped” viruses: